hrlblab/CircleNet/README.md

 <img src='docs/demoDetect.png' align="center" height="230px">

-To use this CircleNet in your own project, you can
+To use CircleNet in your own project, you can

 ~~~
 import sys